dkerr64/homebridge-yolink/README.md

   * **config** *(optional)*: Object with settings specific for this device:
     * **hide** *(optional)*: Hide this device from Homebridge/HomeKit.
 You might want to do this to suppress the "device not supported" warning message in the log.
 Defaults to false.
 See Device Notes below for Thermometer / Hydrometer for settings specific to that device.
     * **name** *(optional)*: Override the name provided by YoLink for the device, this is what is shown in the Homebridge UI accessories page.
-    * **model** *(optional)*: YoLink does not provide device model number when requesting device information.
-If you want to keep a record of that and show it in the Homebridge accessories setting page then you can set it here, for example the original YoLink leak sensor has a model number of "YS7903-UC".
-This is a purely cosmetic setting with no functional purpose.
     * **refreshAfter** *(optional)*: Device specific override of global *refreshAfter*, see above.
 Defaults to global setting.
     * **doublePress** *(optional)*: Device specific override of global *doublePress*, see above.
 Defaults to global setting.
     * **nOutlets** *(optional)*: For power strip or multi-outlet devices, number of controllable outlets.
 See device notes below.